redux-saga/redux-saga/README.md

 }
 ```

-plug redux-saga in the middleware pipeline
+Plug redux-saga in the middleware pipeline
 ```javascript
 const createStoreWithSaga = applyMiddleware(
   // ...,